getdnsapi/getdns/README.md

 * Detecting changes to resolv.conf and hosts
 * MDNS, NIS and NetBIOS namespaces (only DNS and LOCALFILES are supported)

+## Non-uniform implementation

+The following minor implementation omissions are noted:

+Recursive mode does not support:
+* TLS as a transport
+* Non-zero connection idle timeouts or query pipelining

+Stub mode does not support:
+* Non zero idle timeouts for synchronous calls
+* Limit on number of outstanding queries

 # Known Issues

 There are a few known issues which we have summarized below - the most recent